Turao/4all-project/LOOGBOOK.md

     - Tried to use pypeln, to make things cleaner/faster by using pipelines
       - Bad documentation, does not worth the stress.
 - Using connection pooling to improve database performance
+- Batching insertion of Location rows in PostgreSQL to improve performance